maflcko/b-c-gui-translations-review/reviews/lt.md

         <source>The Bitcoin address to sign the message with</source>
         <translation>Bitcoin adresas, kuriuo bus pasirašytas pranešimas su</translation>

 YES
-The Lithuanian translation has incorrect word order and an awkward ending "su" ("with") placed at the end, which is not natural in Lithuanian.
-The English phrase "The Bitcoin address to sign the message with" means "Bitcoin address that will be used to sign the message," so "su" should precede "pranešimas" and the sentence structure should be corrected for clarity and grammar.

-Correct translation:
+The Lithuanian translation "Bitcoin adresas, kuriuo bus pasirašytas pranešimas su" is grammatically incorrect; the word "su" ("with") is redundant at the end and makes the sentence ungrammatical.
+Correct translation should be:

 Bitcoin adresas, kuriuo bus pasirašytas pranešimas
 ```